GTMStack

 Hard Bounces vs. Soft Bounces

 Hard bounces mean the email address doesn’t exist.
 The mailbox was deleted, the domain is dead, or the address was never valid.
 Hard bounces damage your reputation immediately.
-Remove hard bounces from your lists permanently — never retry them.
+Remove them permanently.
+Never retry them.

 Soft bounces mean the mailbox exists but can’t accept the email right now.
 The inbox is full, the server is temporarily down, or the message was too large.
-Soft bounces are less damaging but still add up.
+Less damaging but they add up.
 Retry soft bounces 2-3 times over a week, then remove them.

 Email Verification Before Sending

 Run verification on fresh data before import, and re-verify any list older than 30 days.
-B2B email addresses go stale fast — people change jobs, companies rebrand, domains expire.
-A list that was 95% valid three months ago might be 80% valid today.
+B2B email addresses go stale fast.
+People change jobs, companies rebrand, domains expire.
+We analyzed list decay rates across 10 data providers.
+A list that was 95% valid on purchase was 80% valid after 90 days.
+Some providers were worse.
+One consistently delivered lists that were 85% valid on day one.
+We stopped using them.

 Bounce Monitoring